-I’m a travel writer, social media manager, and diversity trainer who is passionate about the intersection of social justice and technology.
+I’m a travel writer, trip director, communications specialist, and diversity trainer who is passionate about the intersection of social justice and technology.

 My appreciation for women’s empowerment stems from graduating from Wellesley College, where women’s aspirations, and accomplishments were valued.
 I’ve studied in France and I’ve taught in public schools in Boston and San Antonio.

 In 2016, I finished 27 months of service with the Peace Corps in Nicaragua, where I worked as an LGBT diversity trainer, social media manager, TEFL teacher trainer, and fundraised thousands of dollars for gender empowerment camps.
 Now, you might see me giving bike tours on the National Mall with DC Bike and Roll!